blingusblongus/weekend-jquery-server-calculator/notes.md

 Optional:
 [x] .unshift instead of .push to history list, so most recent are on top?
+[ ] make it so pushing an operator button first uses the last result

 Stretch:
-[ ] clear calculator-display after GET
+[x] clear calculator-display after GET
-[ ] figure out data-clearing bug
+[x] figure out data-clearing bug